Superannuation

 SMSFs are regulated by the Australian Taxation Office.
 ASIC’s role is regulating the ‘gatekeepers’ for SMSFs, such as accountants and auditors.

 An SMSF auditor must be registered with ASIC as an ‘approved SMSF auditor’ before they can sign off on SMSF audit reports.
-You can search our SMSF auditor register to check whether an SMSF auditor is registered.
+You can search the ASIC Professional Registers Search to check whether an SMSF auditor is registered.

 All accountants who provide advice on SMSFs must hold an Australian Financial Services (AFS) licence.

-You can check to see whether a person or business has an AFS licence or is an authorised representative by searching our professional registers.
+You can check to see whether a person or business has an AFS licence or is an authorised representative by searching the ASIC Professional Registers Search.

 Complaints